sravani2604/blog/blog/content/blog/Part III - Creating a Build With Azure DevOps Pipelines.md

 author = "Matt Browne"
 categories = [""]
 date = "2018-12-18"
-description = "Step by step run through of how to create a build of the Hugo blog in Azure DevOps from a GitHub Depo" featured = "buildit.jpg" featuredalt = "" featuredpath = "date"
+description = "Step by step run through of how to create a build of the Hugo blog in Azure DevOps from a GitHub Repo" featured = "buildit.jpg" featuredalt = "" featuredpath = "date"